clinssen/ode-toolbox/README.md

 Numeric solvers have the following extra entries:
 - `update_expressions`: a dictionary that maps each variable symbol (in string form) to a sympy expression that is its Jacobian, that is, for a symbol :math:`x`, the expression is equal to :math:`\frac{\delta x}{\delta t}`.

+[comment]: # (Again I can see :math: in the parsed version - expected?)

 ## Analytic solver selection criteria

 If an ODE is homogeneous, constant-coefficient and linear, an analytic solution can be computed.
-Analytically solvable ODEs can also contain dependencies on other analyically solvable ODEs, but an otherwise analytically tractable ODE cannot depend on an ODE that can only be solved numerically.
+Analytically solvable ODEs can also contain dependencies on other analytically solvable ODEs, but an otherwise analytically tractable ODE cannot depend on an ODE that can only be solved numerically.
 In the latter case, no analytic solution will be computed.

 For example, consider an integrate-and-fire neuron with two alpha-shaped kernels (`I_shape_in` and `I_shape_gap`), and one nonlinear kernel (`I_shape_ex`).
 Each of these kernels can be expressed as a system of ODEs containing two variables. `I_shape_in` is specified as a second-order equation, whereas `I_shape_gap` is explicitly given as a system of two coupled first-order equations, i.e. as two separate `dynamics` entries with names `I_shape_gap1` and `I_shape_gap2`.